 - In a large bowl, whisk together the flour, cinnamon, nutmeg, ground ginger, baking soda, and salt.

 - In another large mixing bowl, beat together the butter, sugar, and brown sugar until light and creamy, 2-3 minutes.

 - Cover and refrigerate the dough for at least 1 hour or until firm enough to scoop.

 - Preheat oven to 350F.
-Line two baking sheets with parchment paper.
+Line a baking sheet with parchment paper.

 - Using a #40 cookie scoop or by hand, roll the dough into 1 1/2-inch balls then place on the baking sheets about 2 inches apart.
 At this point, you can freeze any dough you're not baking right away and save for a future date.

 - Bake 10-12 minutes or until golden brown and puffed.
 Cool on the baking sheets for 5 minutes before removing to a cooling rack.
-Cool completely before serving.